Tackling Data Corruption in Offline Reinforcement Learning via Sequence Modeling: Additional Experiments

 We aim to understand the robustness characteristic of sequence modeling.
-The key feature of the DT is its utilization of sequence modeling, with the incorporation of the transformer model.
-Consequently, we identify two crucial factors that may influence the performance of DT in the context of sequence modeling: the model structure and the input data.
+The key feature of the DT is its utilization of sequence modeling, with the incorporation of the Transformer model.
+Therefore, we identify two crucial factors that may influence the performance of DT in the context of sequence modeling: the model structure and the input data.

 We explore the influence of the model's structure by modifying the number of Transformer blocks in DT.
-As depicted in~\cref{fig:dt_robust}(a), the performance on both MuJoCo and Kitchen tasks consistently improves with an increase in the number of blocks.
+As depicted in~\cref{fig:dt_robust}(a), the performance on both MuJoCo and Kitchen tasks consistently improves with increased number of blocks.
 Therefore, the enhancement can be partially attributed to the increased capabilities of the larger model.

 We also examine the impact of the inputs for the sequence model.
 There are two primary differences between the input of DT and that of conventional BC.
 DT predicts actions based on historical data and return-to-go elements, whereas BC relies solely on the current states.
 To assess the influence of these factors, we independently evaluate the impact of the length of history and return-to-go elements.
-The results in~\cref{fig:dt_robust}(b) and (c) reflect that Kitchen tasks favor longer historical input and are less reliant on return-to-go elements.
+The results in~\cref{fig:dt_robust}(b) and (c) reflect that Kitchen tasks favour longer historical input and are less reliant on return-to-go elements.
 Conversely, MuJoCo tasks demonstrated a different trend.
 This discrepancy could be due to the sparse reward structure of Kitchen tasks, where return-to-go elements do not provide sufficient information, leading the agent to rely more heavily on historical data for policy learning.
 In contrast, MuJoCo tasks, with their denser reward structures, rely more on return-to-go elements for optimal policy learning.

-In summary, the robustness of DT can be attributed to the model capacity, history length, and the return-to-go conditioning.
-Based on this findings on the robustness of DT, we adopt a sequence length of 20 and a block number of 3 as the default implementation for all sequence modeling methods, including DT, DeFog, and RDT.
+In summary, the robustness of DT can be attributed to the model capacity, history length, and return-to-go conditioning.
+Based on these findings on the robustness of DT, we adopt a sequence length of 20 and a block number of 3 as the default implementation for all sequence modeling methods, including DT, DeFog, and RDT.